shriyans16/SOEN_6611/README.md

 3) Apache Commons codec - https://github.com/apache/commons-codec

 These are open source maven projects easily downloadable from the provided link.
 For this project, 5 version of each mentioned in the above list were selected and data collected for same.Different metrics were distributed over different folders as per team members convenience.
 Folder MI contains maintainability index of selected projects calculated using formula.
-The data also contains cyclomatic complexity as it was required for MI calculation
+The data also contains cyclomatic complexity as it was required for MI calculation\n
 Folder Defect Density contains the defects measured from JIRA Screenshot of Mutation testing were calculated using tool for all the selected projects version